Showing posts with label Arts and Cultural Heritage. Show all posts

 The Charming Town of Lucban

-There are many old and rustic but charming towns in the Philippines.
-This main Philippine island of Luzon, South of Manila, is where you can see and experience the historical and cultural municipality of Lucban, Province of Quezon.
+There are many old, rustic, but charming towns in the Philippines.
+On the main Philippine island of Luzon, South of Manila, you can see and experience the historical and cultural municipality of Lucban, Province of Quezon.

-The place has a mild and windy temperature, with its best location at the foothill of mystical Mount Banahaw.
-Its coolness reminds me of Tagaytay Highlands, a weekend getaway mostly of people coming from Metro Manila.
+The place, with its mild and windy temperature, is a haven of tranquility, nestled at the foothill of mystical Mount Banahaw.
+Its coolness, reminiscent of Tagaytay Highlands, offers a serene escape, especially for those coming from the bustling Metro Manila.

 At Kamay Ni Hesus Shrine

-Sometime in the Summer of 2014, we had a great road trip from Manila to Lucban to celebrate Holy Week.
-A soulful week to remember.
+In the Summer of 2014, we took a great road trip from Manila to Lucban to celebrate Holy Week.
+The journey was filled with scenic views of lush greenery and picturesque landscapes, making it a soulful week to remember.

 Truly fascinating!